2022-04-19

 Reach More Supporters with Keela’s Peer-to-Peer Fundraising Tool

 Your supporters can now fundraise with you!
-Using Keela’s NEW peer-to-peer fundraising tool, supporters can create and share customizable fundraising pages to raise money for your nonprofit’s campaigns.
+Using Keela’s peer-to-peer fundraising tool, supporters can create and share customizable fundraising pages to raise money for your nonprofit’s campaigns.

 5. Host a High Tea Party